NVIDIA-Omniverse/kit-extension-sample-ui-window/exts/omni.example.ui_window/tutorial/tutorial.md

 ### 1.4 Call the Window Constructor

-Finally, in the `extension.py` file, scroll down to the `show_windoww` routine which is currently the code below:
+Finally, in the `extension.py` file, scroll down to the `show_window` routine which is currently the code below:

 ```python
     def show_window(self, menu, value):